christophrumpel/laravel-factories-reloaded/README.md

     ->create();
 ```

 And to make this work, we need to add the method to the factory class, as well as the property.
-In the `getData`method we then use the property to fill the model.
+In the `getDefaults` method we then use the property to fill the model.

 ```php
 <?php